Symfomany/Horus/README.md

 - Based on Powerfully Symfony 2
 - MVC Structure
 - ORM Database with Doctrine 2
-- ODM NoSQL with Mongo
 - Elastic search to the Cloud Big Datas
-- Real-Time App with Node
 - Flexible views with Twig Template Engine
 - Acceptance, Unit & Fct Tests with Codeception
 - Form Classes in services